LaQuay/marcvila.me/_hackathons/saveandsound-hackath2on-2017.md

 > live together during an intense weekend with the mission of fulfilling 3 water-related challenges
 > with infinite possibilities!

-> Hacking starts at 09:00 AM on Saturday and end at 16:00 AM on Sunday.
+> Hacking starts at 09:00 AM on Saturday and end at 16:00 PM on Sunday.

 ### The solution